lmjcbs/top-companies-CLI/README.md

     $ git clone git@github.com:lmjcbs/top-companies-CLI.git

-And then from inside your local copy of /top-comapnies-CLI/ execute the following to install dependencies:
+And then from within /top-comapnies-CLI/ execute the following to install dependencies:

     $ bin/setup

 ## Usage

-From within the /top-comapnies-CLI/ directory execute to the following to run the application:
+From within your /top-companies-CLI/ directory execute to the following to run the application:

     $ bin/top-companies-CLI